MySQL receiver

 GRANT REPLICATION CLIENT ON *.* TO 'otel-user'@'%';

--- Required for performance-related metadata
+-- Required for performance-related metadata and query collection

 GRANT SELECT ON performance_schema.* TO 'otel-user'@'%';